igorscandido/jaya-tech-desafio-php/README.md

 # Jaya Tech PHP Challenge

 This is a REST API project for a driver ride system, developed in PHP using Laravel 10.x.
+For the technical challenge details and what you need to do look into: CHALLENGE.md

 ## Requirements